firedrone/Spider/doc/HACKING/CodingStandards.md

      `make test-full-online` if you have a working connection to the internet)?
    - To test that the distribution will actually work via `make distcheck`?
    - To base your code on the appropriate branch?
-   - To include a file in the `changes` direcspidery as appropriate?
+   - To include a file in the `changes` directory as appropriate?

 How we use Git branches
 =======================